sergul/Games/TicTacToe/README.md

 Tic Tac Toe is a paper and pencil game for 2 players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

-Motivation
-Many thanks to DreamBox for giving me this amazing chance to challenge my-self.
-I'm glad I can now share the solution I've been working through these days.

 Tools and technologies used
 JetBrains WebStorm IDE (There is no any dependency on the IDE) JavaScript(jQuery), HTML5, CSS3